 At Horbury St Peter’s and Clifton Primary School, we intend to instil the “St Peter’s and Clifton School Spirit” in all our children.
 Our Foundation Stage curriculum does this by:

-Our curriculum for the Foundation Stage reflects the learning aims and objectives set out in the EYFS Statutory Framework.
+Our curriculum for the Foundation Stage reflects the learning aims and objectives set out in the EYFS Statutory Framework 2021.
 There are seven areas of learning and development that must shape educational provision in all Early Years settings.
 All areas of learning and development are important and inter-connected and none can be delivered in isolation from the others.
-Our children’s learning experiences enable them to develop competency and skill across these areas of learning.
-Three areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
+Our children’s learning experiences enable them to develop knowledge and skills across these areas of learning.
+Three areas are particularly important for building a foundation for igniting children’s curiosity and enthusiasm for learning, forming relationships and thriving.

 Staff also support children in four specific areas, through which the three prime areas are strengthened and applied.
-These are:
+The Specific areas are:

 Children learn an astonishing amount in their early years, using their inborn drives and learning power as they encounter people and the world around them.
-The revised EYFS requires us to put a clear focus on how children learn, alongside what they learn.
-The 3 Characteristics of Effective Learning are an integral part of our daily work with the children.
+The three characteristics of effective teaching and learning are an integral part of our daily work with the children: